 - If they breached that duty of care in some way;

-- And if the breach of duty was the cause of an accident which left you injured.
+- And if the breach of duty was the cause of an accident that left you injured.

 There is an accident claims time limit which is currently 3 years.
 This begins on the date of the accident or the date when a doctor diagnosed your psychological injuries, such as PTSD.
 There are of course exceptions please call our advisors for more information.